artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 <cite>— Works and Days, 212–35</cite>
 </blockquote>

-I find it interesting that both accounts imply that new technology, bronze and iron (and perhaps gold coinage), introduce new evils.
-Both accounts also look back to an earlier, simpler time when humans existed in a purer state.
+Both accounts imply new technologies, such as bronze, iron, and perhaps gold coinage, cause new evils.
+Both accounts look to an earlier, purer time.
+A time when the gods still lived on Earth.

-In both accounts, the gods used to live on Earth but eventually moved up to heaven.

 Unlike Hesiod, Ovid does does not include the aberrant Age of Heroes in between the bronze and iron ages.
-The Age of Heroes, unlike the other four, is not named after a metal and is better than the previous age.
+The Age of Heroes, unlike the other four, is not named after a metal (it is better than the previous age).
 I think Hesiod inserted it to meld an older tradition of the metal ages with the Greek’s own tradition of the heroes of Thebes and the Trojan ware.
-In any event, Ovid does not include it.

 In response to the wickedness of the Iron Age, Jove calls for a great flood.
-Unlike in the Babylonian Atrahasis flood myth, where it isn’t until after the flood that the gods regret destroying their source of food sacrifices, in Ovid the gods have more foresight:
+Unlike the Babylonian Atrahasis flood myth—wherein the gods regret destroying their source of sacrifices—in Ovid, the gods have more foresight:

 <blockquote class="poetry">
 <p>Some of the gods give voice to their approval</p>